Last updated on May 9th, 2019

-In regards to the final point, there are actually two general types of divorce in Virginia: fault-based and no-fault.
+There are actually two general grounds for divorce in Virginia: fault-based and no-fault.

-In a fault-base divorce, you are basing your divorce on one of the specific “faults” outlined in the Virginia Code, such as adultery or cruelty.
-On the other hand, in a no-fault divorce, your reason is basically “we don’t want to be married anymore.”
+In a fault-base divorce, you are instead basing your divorce on one of the specific “faults” outlined in the Virginia Code, such as adultery or cruelty.

-In order to be eligible for a contested divorce in Virginia, you must also meet the requirements for either a fault-based or no-fault divorce.
+Therefore, in order to be eligible for a contested divorce in Virginia, you must meet the requirements for either a fault-based or no-fault divorce.

 The 9 Steps of the Virginia Contested Divorce Process

 Once you’re sure that you meet the requirements for getting a divorce in Virginia, you can begin the process of filing.

 As stated above, if you and your spouse disagree about one or more issues in your divorce, the divorce automatically becomes contested.
 This means that you’ll have to appear in front of a judge who will then resolve the issue.